-Next in our music appreciation series we’ll move into concert band music via Alfred Reed’s Armenian Dances.
-Band music is for wind instruments and percussion.
-No strings (except for string bass at times).
-Most people’s experience of band is probably listening to their kids’ beginning attempts in 5th or 6th grade or perhaps hearing the high school marching band.
+Most people’s experience of concert band is probably listening to their kids’ beginning attempts in 5th or 6th grade or perhaps hearing the high school marching band.
 But many of us wind players continue to study hard after high school.
 There are many excellent players in bands, and our music can be just as challenging and exciting as that for orchestra. ( Band music is for wind instruments and percussion.
 No strings (except for string bass at times)).

 Armenian Dances is certainly one of my all-time favorites in the band genre.
 We just performed it in community band so it’s fresh on my mind.
 I find myself drawn to a lot of music that has a basis in folk songs.
 I don’t fully know why that is, but it’s definitely a pattern with music I like.
 So expect to see more of these pieces to find their way into this blog.

 Alfred Reed composed this piece for Dr. Harry Begian (who was of Armenian descent*) and his University of Illinois Symphonic Band in the early 1970s.
 It has become a staple of wind band repertoire.
 Anyone who stays involved in band for any length of time probably knows Armenian Dances.
 I first encountered it in college and have played it three or four times now.

 “Part I” (yes, there’s a “Part II” as well) consists of five sections, each based on a different Armenian folk song.
 Komitas Vardapet’s (or Gomidas Vartabed, depending on translation [1869 – 1935]) collection of tunes provides the sources for these songs.
 Let’s take a listening tour through the sections: